 - Asterisks * * indicate pattern repeats.
-You will need to repeat all the instructions between asterisks.
+You will need to repeat all the instructions between the asterisks.

 Teresa has created kits for these shawl pattern.
 You can find these kits on her website Fuzzy What Knots.
-You can choose you own color variations.
+You can choose your own color variations.
 Remember, you’ll need 2 skeins of the MC and 1 skein for each C1 and C2.

 Go hurry and order your kits now!

 Here are my testers who used Fuzzy What Knots Cozy Cotton Sock Yarns

 2. Sunaina @stationowl

 Here are my testers who used other yarn brands.

 4. Sallyanne @sallys_desert_crochet

 Please visit my Ravelry shop to download the PDF of FLOWERS IN THE VALLEY SHAWL and my other patterns.